Practical Guide from Experience

 The questions we get asked most often — with honest answers.

 Best case 6–9 months, more realistically 9–18 months.
-For us it took about 6 months from founding (May 2025) to cultivation license (March 2026) — but we had months of preparation before that.
+For us it took about 10 months from founding (May 2025) to cultivation license (March 2026).
 Authority processing time alone is 3–12 months depending on the state.

 Growing experience in the team is a huge advantage and significantly speeds up the process.
 But the bottleneck is usually not growing, it's organization: association law, accounting, authority communication, staffing.
 A good club manager is more valuable than a good grower — you can hire growers.